MPedrazam/Build_-a_Worldcup_Database-_FreeCodeCamp_Relational_Database_2_couse_project/README.md

-# Build a World Cup Database_FreeCodeCamp_project
+# Building a World Cup Database_FreeCodeCamp_project

-Project for the course "Relational Databases" from FreeCodeCamp. https://www.freecodecamp.org/learn/relational-database
+This is the second required project in the FreeCodeCamp certification course of Relational Databases.

 The requirements of the project (https://www.freecodecamp.org/learn/relational-database/build-a-world-cup-database-project/build-a-world-cup-database) are: